ottawavalleysage/workshop-20240914/README.md

 ## Will there be instructions?

 Absolutely.
 They will be uploaded for each section as we get to it.
 I don't want people jumping too far ahead as there are many ways to mess it up.

+## Warnings...

+GitHub is adding copy/paste icons for the text that is in `preformatted` mode.
+While this is considered normal, it may cause errors if you copy/paste lines with multiple commands.
+You should copy the lines one at a time.